cyclonePort · Weather Surveillance Instrumentation

 Utilities managing substations, transmission infrastructure, and pipeline networks need ambient temperature, wind, and lightning data at specific asset locations — not regional interpolations. cyclonePort stations at critical infrastructure sites provide the site-specific data that thermal loading calculations, de-icing decisions, and lightning protection system operation require.

-For first responders and public safety agencies, live camera access through RadarOmega provides visual situational awareness at deployed station locations — valuable during disaster response when ground-level visual information from remote locations is difficult to obtain and radar alone provides an incomplete picture.
+For first responders and public safety agencies, live camera access through cyclonePORT Enterprise provides visual situational awareness at deployed station locations — valuable during disaster response when ground-level visual information from remote locations is difficult to obtain and when commanders need to show the situation to coordinate the response.

 Ports, Harbors, and Marine Operations